-As long as you labeled your links correctly the information from the links will be added to the Medium and Source Channels in Google Analytics.
+As long as you labelled your links correctly the information from the links will be added to the Medium and Source Channels in Google Analytics.

-You’ll find the ‘Medium’ under the Aquisition tab in ‘Channels’.
+You’ll find the ‘Medium’ under the Acquisition tab in ‘Channels’.
 Click onto a channel and it will bring you to the ‘Source’.

-To find out more about your campaign click the ‘Campaigns’ tab under Aquistion.
+To find out more about your campaign click the ‘Campaigns’ tab under Acquisition.

 Click ‘Secondary dimension’ here to see the source and medium of each campaign.